First time in Marrakech? 6 things to do on your trip

-Here, you can head out for a walk in the valley (it was snowing when I went), or stop off at one of the rustic traditional cafés for some local tagine (vegetables or meat cooked in a pointed pot).
+Here, you can head out for a walk in the valley (it was snowing when I went in February), or stop off at one of the rustic traditional cafés for some local tagine (vegetables or meat cooked in a pointed pot).
 Reaching many of them involves crossing a rope-and-wood bridge that looks like it was plucked from an Indiana Jones movie, so pack some snacks if you'd rather not take the risk.

 Along the way, you can visit a traditional Berber house, or stop at an Argan oil shop to see how an indigenous Moroccan fruit is transformed into the liquid that has become a force in the cosmetic industry.
 Be warned: prices in tourist areas in the valley are often higher than in town or at the souks, so plan your purchases carefully.

 Devour tagines, mint tea and all the pastries possible